RaijmakersH/az900-labs/Instructions/Walkthroughs/06-Create a SQL database.md

     ![Screenshot of the SQL server page.](../images/0504.png)

 6. From the db1 **Overview** blade, click **Set server firewall**.
-.

 7. Click **+ Add client IP** (top menu bar) to add the IP address referenced in the error. (it may have autofilled for you - if not paste it into the IP address fields).
 Be sure to **Save** your changes.

     ![Screenshot of the SQL server firewall settings page with the new IP rule highlighted.](../images/0506.png)

 8. Return to your SQL database (slide the bottom toggle bar to the left) and click on **Query Editor (Preview)**.
 Try to login again as **sqluser** with the password **Pa$$w0rd1234**.
 This time you should succeed.
 Note that it may take a couple of minutes for the new firewall rule to be deployed.

-9. Once you log in successfully the query pane appears, enter the following query into the editor pane. (position your cursor in the blank box beside #1 , then Click the **T** tool)
+9. Once you log in successfully, the query pane appears.
+Enter the following query into the editor pane. (position your cursor in the blank box beside #1 , then Click the **T** tool)

     ```SQL
     SELECT TOP 20 pc.Name as CategoryName, p.name as ProductName